thma4828/sauce/README.md

   -let the generator build out the tree of chess moves to a specific depth with build_tree().
   -many print statements which are for debugging purposes slow down execution. these will be removed with a version in the future where you can suppress the prints.
   -as tree is built each position (internal to the node) uses the Board.h interface to naively evaluate the position based on a count of piece values.
-  -then this leads to the tree evaluation algorithm which is still in progress.
-Right now I have two algorithms that try to find the best line.
+  -then this leads to the tree evaluation algorithm / line calculator which is the crucial part of the engine, still thinking about this part.

 TODO: will explain project in detail.